asiya-km/Real-Estate-Management-system-with-VR/README.md

 6. **Access the application** via your browser (e.g., http://localhost/remsko)

 ## Usage
-- Log in as an admin, manager, agent, or user.
+- Log in as an admin, manager, or user.
 - Add, edit, or browse property listings.
 - Schedule and manage property visits.
 - Experience VR property tours from supported listings.